 My love of cheese is eternal, and feta is no exception.
 The creamy texture and briny saltiness of a good quality feta can enhance so many recipes, especially salads.
-I’ve once again teamed up with Wisconsin Cheese, and this mixed green salad highlights their feta with a perfect balance of flavors, textures and colors.
+For this mixed greens salad, feta adds a perfect balance of flavor, texture and color.

-- Salad ingredient quantities are truly a personal preference.
+- Salad ingredient quantities: How much of each ingredient you add to your mixed greens salad is a matter of personal preference.
 When I’m not creating a recipe for the blog, I just throw everything in a bowl and adjust to taste.
 Add more or less as you see fit.

 Love blood oranges?
 Check out my Blood Orange Gin and Tonic!